IsmailAlaouiAbdellaoui/Neural-Network-Scratch/README.md

 # Neural Network Scratch
-This is an implementation of a NN from scratch.
+This is an implementation of a Sparse Auto Encoder from scratch.